Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (Alban): Add two new cursors for panning and zooming the view (mainly for Mono support reason)
 - BUGFIX (ZueriHB): CRASH!
 When opening some BBM files (when checking if some links should be broken).
 - BUGFIX #34 (Alban+Steffen): CRASH!
 When saving a file with rail tracks in LDraw format (bug introduced in 1.7.0)
 - BUGFIX (Alban): CRASH!!
+If you move and snap a group of track then finally go back to the original snapping in one move, you will have a crash during the next move of a group without grabbing one part
+- BUGFIX (Alban): CRASH!!
 In the download window, crash when attempting to rename a file to download without changing his name.
 - BUGFIX (Alban): CRASH!!
 Press enter key on a part without connection makes the application crash
 - BUGFIX (Lesgoss+Daniel): CRASH!
 When opening the Export Window (negative size computed for the preview bitmap)